How To Create Landing Pages That Convert

 Bounce Rate

-• If users are leaving quickly, it's an indication that your page isn't aligned with their expectations or is failing to engage them.
+• If people leave quickly, your page isn't aligned with their expectations and is failing to engage them.
+Test a stronger headline, clearer messaging and better visuals.

 Average Session Duration

-• Longer session durations can indicate that visitors find your content valuable and are engaged with your offer.
+• Longer session durations indicate visitors find your content valuable and are engaged with your offer.
+If people aren't staying on your page, your offer isn't grabbing their attention.

 A/B Testing